 Given that attitudes toward technology and digital banking can vary within a generation, not just between generations, it can be challenging to create marketing strategies with cross-generational appeal.
 Research suggests a few possible approaches that hold that kind of potential.

-Leverage Older Members to Reach Younger Members
+Leverage Older Users to Reach Younger Ones

 Research from PwC showed that half of respondents under the age of 35 valued recommendations from friends and family, and would open a primary bank account based on a trusted referral.
-That makes boomers and Gen X a real resource when you want to reach younger members.
+That makes boomers and Gen X a real resource when you want to reach younger users.
 “A lot of them still trust their parents, they listen to their parents; in some cases, they’re living with their parents, so if you’re trying to grow membership, one way to do that is to reach them through their parents” says Arnold.

 Proactively Address “Precarity”